 He’d send out food, instructing the servers to rebel against their training and not tell me anything about the dish.
 Then I’d have to at least try EVERYTHING that came out.

 Because I never knew what I was actually putting in my mouth, I would come up with my own names for Red Medicine’s menu items.
-I was shocked (SHOCKED!) to find out that the “Awesome BBQ Balls” were actually beef cheek (I still think “Awesome BBQ Balls” sounds more appetizing).
+I was shocked (SHOCKED!) to find out that the “Awesome BBQ Balls” were actually beef cheek.
+(I still think “Awesome BBQ Balls” sounds more appetizing.)
 But my favorite special name for one of Red Medicine’s menu items was the “Science Salad”…

 After leaving Vespertine that night, I realized what Jordan has done…

-He created a Science Salad in restaurant form!
+He created Science Salad in restaurant form!

 It’s not just the interesting food paired with the surprisingly un-pretentious service.
 It’s not just the fun of exploring various floors of a building while you have dinner.
 (Much to my delight it’s called “The Waffle Building!”)
-Or the ambient music from This Will Destroy You that drones around you through your four-hour meal.
+Or the ambient music from This Will Destroy You that drones on through your four-hour meal.
 Or the fact that the bathroom has dry soap flakes (which I haven’t seen since grade school!).
 Or the artisan-crafted food vessels that were so cool, but sometimes an embarrassing challenging to interact with.
 Or that you’ll discover that Bougainvillea flowers are edible, and burnt onions make for great cookies.
 Or being surprised when Jordan himself greats you as well as drops off some dishes for you.
 Or the fact that you’ll get to bring the experience home with you in the form of a smell (wildflowers, trees, and rotting wood?
-Or is it more the scent of their infused waters?).
+Maybe it’s more the scent of their infused waters?).

 It’s ALL of those things that, once their mixed together, magically makes your dinner at Vespertine one of the coolest culinary experiences you’ll ever have in your life.